tdameros/42-transcendence/user_management/doc/User_management.md

 ### Send a code to the user's email

-will return 200 if successful and send a 12 characters code to the user's email
+will return 200 if successful and send a 6 alphanum code to the user's email

 <details>
  <summary><code>POST</code><code><b>/user/forgot-password/send-code/</b></code></summary>